Afudu/P12_OpenClassroom/README.md

     ```bash
     python manage.py migrate crm
     ```
-**10 - Create a Superuser**
+**10 - Create a new Management user**
-Create a Superuser that will be able to log into the Django Admin site.
+Create a Management user that will be able to log into the Django Admin site.
 Make a note of the credentials.
 This account will be used for testing.

   * Unix/macOS/Windows

     ```bash
-    python manage.py createsuperuser
+    python manage.py create_management_user
     ```
-    then

-    ```bash
-    python manage.py migrate crm

 **11 - Start the server**